Discover East Anglia

 Scenic walks

 Stretching throughout Norfolk and Cambridgeshire, the Fens offer walking and cycling tracks that the whole family can enjoy.
 This flat, low-lying marshland is a major agricultural region, woven with water channels, and home to a variety of birdlife.
-Wander under the open sky and enjoy sweeping views of the landscape and a deep sense of tranquility in this unforgettable territory.
+Wander under the open sky and enjoy sweeping views of the landscape and a deep sense of tranquillity in this unforgettable territory.
 Be prepared to encounter wildlife as you go; the Fens are home to many kinds of bird life, and beavers, otters and voles flourish there.

 The Norfolk Coastal Path is a particular favourite among visitors.
 Roam the Norfolk coastline, encountering salty breezes, rolling dunes and high cliffs, and stop for a snack or a beer in a pub along the way.
 Interested in natural wonders?
 You’ll want to go for a stroll along the Great Pingo Trail, which follows a series of natural ponds and craters - or pingos - created by collapsing hills.
 They’re in rolling grassland filled with wildlife and open air.